 Engineering blog

-How to Design a Golf Clubhouse to Maximize Profits
+How to Design a Golf Clubhouse to Maximize Profits and Functionality

 Golf is one of the few sports with no standardized area for playing.
 Hence, clubhouse design is often unique to each golf course.

-Introduction: What is a Clubhouse?
+What is a Clubhouse?

 A clubhouse is the main building at a golf course.
 It is where golf players first go when arriving at the course.

-The building contains the pro shop, where people pay and check in, and often includes food and drink services, whether a snack bar, a fine dining restaurant, or just drinks in a fridge.
+The building contains the pro shop, where people pay and check-in, and often includes food and drink services, whether a snack bar, a fine dining restaurant, or just drinks in a fridge.
 Larger or more luxurious clubhouses might also include a bar or lounge, a locker room, or a meeting room.

 Clubhouses are not compulsory to have at golf courses.
 Furthermore, they vary widely, from large and luxurious to small and basic.